nicwise/certificatepinner/README.md

 Hence this library.
 Oh how much time it would have saved us (me) if someone else had done this.

+# A note about what to pin to

+Have a look at the GitHub certificate information - click on the lock.
+You should see _three_ (or more) levels of certificates.

+* github.com - this is "their" certificate, or the leaf certificate
+* DigiCert SHA2 Extended Validation Server CA - this is the leaf node of the Certificate Authority
+* DigiCert High Assurance EV Root CA - this is the root certificate, which also lives inside your browsers trusted certificate list

+You can pin to any of these, but I recommend the following:

+* If you have an app which is updated often, and you can expect your users to update quickly, you can consider pinning to your leaf (github.com).
+This expires after 24 months, usually, so you'll be maintaining a short list of hashs
+* If you have an app which isn't updated often, or you know your users may stick on an old version for a while, consider pinning to the leaf node of your CA (DigiCert SHA2 Extended Validation Server CA).
+This is almost as secure as your leaf node, especially if you have an EV or other hard-to-get certificate - or your own self-signed certificate chain
+* There is no reason to pin to the root, ever.
+Way too easy to get these.

+We choose to pin to the CA leaf node, after conversations with our penitration testers and security people.
+Highest security for least risk.
+Note that pinning doesn't _stop_ someone from MITM proxying your app if they have access to the device, but it does stop it if they don't.
+Don't trust this to super secret secrets - it's just one tool amongst many.

 # Usage

 To use this, have a look in `CertificatePinningTest/ViewController.swift`.
 The crux of it is: